Effective Wood-Boring Beetle Extermination

-Deathwatch Beetles are about an eighth to a third of an inch long and reddish brown.
+- Deathwatch Beetles are about 1/8 to 1/3 of an inch long and they are reddish brown.
 They are oval-shaped, compact, and have small antennae.

-True Powderpost Beetles are slender and range in color from reddish-brown to black.
-They are generally less than a quarter of an inch long.
+- True Powderpost Beetles are slender and range in color from reddish-brown to black.
+They are generally less than 1/4 of an inch long.

-False Powderpost Beetles are stocky and have a humpback appearance.
+- False Powderpost Beetles are stocky and have a humpback appearance.
 They are dark brown or black and sometimes have reddish mouthparts, legs, and antennae.
-They also range in size from about a quarter of an inch to two inches in length.
+They also range in size from about 1/4 of an inch to 2 inches in length.

-Most of the Wood-Boring Beetles found in the Pacific Northwest belong to the family of Deathwatch Beetles.
-These beetles have caused major extensive damage to structural wood in crawlspaces of homes and outbuildings.
-They thrive in decayed or damp wood that has moisture greater than 14 percent.
+Most of the wood-boring beetles found in the Pacific Northwest belong to the family of Deathwatch Beetles.
+These beetles have caused extensive damage to structural wood in crawlspaces of homes and outbuildings.
+They thrive in decayed or damp wood that has a moisture reading of greater than 14 percent.
 They are commonly found in homes with inadequate ventilation and no vapor barriers.

 True Powderpost Beetles prefer hardwoods including oak, ash, hickory, mahogany, and walnut.
 The frass is usually found in small piles on floors or other surfaces as the powdery substance tends to fall out of exit holes.
-Infestations are most likely to occur in the paneling, molding, window/door frames, floors, and furniture of these various woods.
-Also, the presence of tiny, round exit holes made by the emerging adult beetles is sometimes the only sign of infestation in the wood.
+Infestations are most likely to occur in the paneling, molding, window and/or door frames, floors, and furniture of these various woods.
+Also, the presence of tiny, round exit holes made by the emerging adult beetles are sometimes the only signs of infestation in the wood.

 More than 1,200 beetle species recorded in the U.S. belong to the long-horned beetle family.
-Of these, Old House Borers are the only beetles in this grouping that commonly infect homes, causing considerable damage to structural wood.
+Of these, Old House Borers are the only beetles in this grouping that commonly infest homes, causing considerable damage to structural wood.
 Unlike the other beetle species, they prefer to infest softwoods, especially pine.
 Females lay about 50 eggs in cracks and crevices in the wood.
-Once hatched, the larvae will penetrate the wood to feed, but often stay near the surface.
+Once hatched, the larvae will penetrate the wood to feed, but they often stay near the surface.
 They usually require two to three years to develop in wood that has 15 to 25 percent moisture.
 They may also take as long as 15 years to develop in very dry wood.
-When fully developed, the adults will exit the wood by cutting oval holes about a quarter to three-eighths of an inch in diameter.
+When fully developed, the adults will exit the wood by cutting oval holes about 1/4 to 3/8 of an inch in diameter.

 - Ventilate attics and crawlspaces.